-Report 1/Proposal The first report includes your Project Proposal which is a formal document written by the team that accurately describes the proposed project.
-As different majors may impose different constraints informed by their provided templates, the team should incorporate the components needed to satisfy the majors of all participating students.
-But all teams incorporating ECEs should include a table of Technical Specifications and a description of how they will be demonstrated informed by the example provided.
+Project Proposal The Project Proposal is a formal document written by the team that accurately describes the proposed project informed by the provided template.
 The team is responsible for iterating until acceptance with their faculty advisor which may include a presentation at the advisor's discretion.